BehavioralBridge Care

 Do you take insurance?

-No. BehavioralBridge Pediatrics is a private-pay practice.
+No. BehavioralBridge Care is a private-pay practice.
 I offer a sliding scale and a limited number of scholarship-supported sessions to help make care accessible.

 What ages do you work with?